Your 10-second guide to today's Australian consumer sentiment report

 - A reading of 100 is deemed neutral, meaning the number of optimists and pessimists is equal.
 A figure above 100 indicates optimists outnumber pessimists while a figure below 100 suggests pessimists outnumber optimists.

-- In March the index fell 2.2% to 99.1, indicating that pessimists outnumber optimists.
+- Despite the monthly weakness, the index remained 4.3% higher than the levels of a year earlier.

-- Three of the survey’s five subindices deteriorated during the month with the steepest decline registered in perceptions towards family finances compared to a year ago which fell 8.2%.
+- Four of the surveys five subindices fell during the month, led by a steep drop in sentiment towards family finances.

-- On housing, the survey’s time to buy a dwelling index rose 5.4% to 104.7, leaving it up 3.0% from September.
-That sentiment was replicated in the separate house price expectations index which jumped 9.8%, leaving it up 16.6% from December.
+- Perhaps reflective of the steep stock market losses seen during the month, sentiment towards the property market improved sharply.

-- Outside of housing, unemployment expectations continued to rise, pointing to reduced confidence in the labour market outlook.
-It rose 1.3% to 147.3, leaving the index up 9.2% over the past six months.
+- The survey’s measure on whether now was a good time to buy a dwelling jumped by 13.9%, taking the index back to levels last seen in May 2013.
+The separate house price expectations index mirrored that move, soaring by 21.1%.

 Business Insider will have full coverage as soon as the data drops.